United States imposes 26% reciprocal tariffs on India

 On Wednesday, Trump said it was “Liberation Day, a long-awaited moment” for the US.
 “April 2nd, 2025, will forever be remembered as the day American industry was reborn, the day America’s destiny was reclaimed, and the day that we began to make America wealthy again,” said the US president at the White House.

 He added: “India, very, very tough.
 Very, very tough.
 The prime minister [Narendra Modi] just left.
 He’s a great friend of mine, but I said, ‘You’re a friend of mine, but you’re not treating us right.
 They charge us 52%.
-You have to understand, we charge them almost nothing for years and years and decades, and it was only seven years ago, when I came in, that we started with China’ƒF.”
+You have to understand, we charge them almost nothing for years and years and decades, and it was only seven years ago, when I came in, that we started with China’.”

 The tariffs imposed on India are lower than those against competitors China (34%), Vietnam (46%), Thailand (72%) and Indonesia (32%).
 The Trump administration imposed 20% levies on the European Union, 24% on Japan, 37% on Bangladesh, 37% on Serbia and 48% on Laos.